Corporate taxation

 Tax litigation in Luxembourg

-It should be noted, however, that an appeal to the courts must be preceded by an initial phase of administrative complaint.
+It should be noted, however, that an appeal to the Courts must be preceded by an initial phase of administrative complaint.

-Litigation in the area of direct taxes
+Litigation in direct taxes

 Three avenues of appeal are possible before the Direct Tax Administration: complaint, formal hierarchical appeal and request for tax remission.